MolSSI-Education/oop_and_design_patterns/_episodes/08-Visitor.md

 the rotation move for a sphere).

 3. Visitable: is an abstraction which defines the method that will allow a children object to be visited.
-In our example this would simply be an abtract Particle class that defines a generic transform method.
+In our example this would simply be an abtract Component class that defines a generic transform method.

 ~~~
-class Particle(ABC):
+class Component(ABC):

     '''Base class for a Particle.
 Particles
     can be translated, rotated, reflected, etc'''

     @abstractmethod
-    def transform(self, transformer):
+    def move(self, transformer):
         pass
 ~~~
 {: .language-python}